A martingale analysis of first passage times of time-dependent Wiener diffusion models: Numerical examples

-In this section we discuss the application of the expressions derived in \S\ref{sec:performance-metrics} for experiments involving time pressure or changes in attention over the course of decision process, and for optimizing the speed-accuracy trade-off using the reward rate.
-We compare the theoretical predictions obtained from the analysis in this paper with the numerical values obtained through Monte-Carlo simulations.
-The simulation results in this section were obtained using $1000$ Monte Carlo runs.
-The diffusion models were simulated using the Euler-Maruyama method with step size $10^{-3}$.
-Codes used to produce all figures may be found at \texttt{https://github.com/PrincetonUniversity/msddm}
+In this section we apply our calculations from \S\ref{sec:performance-metrics} and \S\ref{sec:thresholds} to a variety of numerical experiments.
+In doing so, we compare the theoretical predictions obtained from the analysis in this paper with the numerical values obtained through Monte-Carlo simulations, thereby numerically verifying our derivations above.
+We also provide examples illustrating time pressure or changes in attention over the course of a decision process, and demonstrate how our work can help to find the optimal speed-accuracy trade-off by maximizing reward rate (or any other function of mean first passage time, threshold-hitting probability, and reward).
+Unless otherwise noted, Monte Carlo simulations were obtained using $1000$ runs; relatively few runs are used so that curves are visually distinguishable. {\sfr Stochastic simulations use the} Euler-Maruyama method with time step size $10^{-3}$.
+All of the above calculations have been implemented in MATLAB, and all codes used to produce the figures in this section may be found at \texttt{https://github.com/sffeng/multistage}.